joetravis/CDK-Garage/garage-services/README.md

     ```

-3. Create the tutorial's build pipeline using Cloudformation.
+3. Create the build pipeline using Cloudformation.
 The build pipeline will create the application, also
 with Cloudformation.
 Note that the build pipeline stack name is specified using the `--stack-name` command line flag, while
 the application stack name is specified as a parameter to the stack template.

-   :warning: Stack names must be unique within an AWS account.
-If multiple attendees are working in the same account,
-   pick unique stack names for both stacks!

     ```bash
+    $ cd garage-services
     $ aws cloudformation create-stack \
             --capabilities CAPABILITY_IAM \
             --stack-name cdk-garage-test-pipeline \